akornato/autonomous-lottery-dapp/README.md

 # Autonomous Lottery Dapp

 Managerless lottery whose rounds are determined by Ethereum block numbers modulo 10.

-## Motivation

-Lottery dapps usually require a manager to trigger a transaction that selects a winner randomly, to be stored in contract state.
-This lottery winners are instead determined by the hash of the player addresses.
-This can of course be manipulated by miners.
+The lottery winners are determined by the hash of the player addresses and need not be stored in contract state. **This can be manipulated by the miners and so this project is not intended for the mainnet.**

 ## Hardhat

 [Hardhat](https://hardhat.org/) Network is used to run and debug Solidity locally, along with [Typechain](https://github.com/ethereum-ts/TypeChain) to provide TypeScript bindings for Ethereum smart contracts.

-## Ethers.js

-Both Hardhat scripts and frontend code use [Ethers](https://docs.ethers.io/) to interact with the blockchain.

 ## Solidity